rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <a name="2e"></a>
 ## Verify delivery guarantee-2e Consumer gives up after failing to process a message

-This failure is very similar to the previous failure, [2d Consumer receives a Poison message](#user-content-2d).
-It is more a semantic difference.
-This time we do not fail to parse or validate a *poison message*, but we fail to process it due to an infrastructure issue (e.g. database server is down).
+This failure is almost identical to the previous failure, [2d Consumer receives a Poison message](#user-content-2d), except the root cause.
+In this scenario, the root cause is not the message itself but an interim or transient infrastructure failure.
+For instance, the app cannot process the message because it cannot contact the database.

-We know that SCS will retry it and we know that once we exhaust all the attempts, it is redirected to a DLQ.
+It is clear that we can safely retry these messages until they succeed.
+However, we need to be careful as to how we do it.

 ### :white_check_mark: Transient failures should be delayed and retried without blocking newer messages

-This type of failure, alike a *Poison message*, is transient and typically due to an infrastructure problem.
-Transient failures should be retried however we cannot suspend or delay the listener until the problem is solved.
+This type of failure, alike a *Poison message*, is transient.
+Transient failures should always be retried however we cannot suspend or delay the listener until the problem is solved.
 Ideally, we would want to schedule it for another time and carry on processing other messages.
 Hopefully, newer messages will not suffer the same issue.

-If we want to automatically retry messages after a configurable delay there is a mechanism explained [here](https://cloud.spring.io/spring-cloud-stream-binder-rabbit/multi/multi__retry_with_the_rabbitmq_binder.html).
+For durable consumers it makes sense to configure it with retries and DLQ so that it retries and eventually send it to a DLQ so that we do no lose the message.
+However, we also want to configure an external retry mechanism that retries messages in the DLQ after a configurable delay.
+This mechanism is explained [here](https://cloud.spring.io/spring-cloud-stream-binder-rabbit/multi/multi__retry_with_the_rabbitmq_binder.html).

+For transient consumers it may not make sense as it does not make sense to have a DLQ for transient consumers.

 <br/>
 <br/>